hanslhansl/elden-ring-damage-optimizer/README.md

 - [wxWidgets](https://github.com/wxWidgets/wxWidgets)

 all of which are available on [vcpkg](https://vcpkg.io/).
+#### supported compilers

-The project is tested with both msvc as well as clang.
+The project is tested with msvc 19.40 and clang 18.
 Getting clang to run with vcpkg requires a bit of tinkering though.

 The releases are built with clang because of the better code gen.